This policy was last updated on 10 November 2022.

 Information provided by you in connection with your application will only be used by CIVICUS internally in relation to recruitment and selection processes and will not be disclosed to a third party without your consent, except as required by law.

-If you wish to exercise any of these rights or have any questions about this policy, we can be contacted in the following ways:
+If you wish to exercise any of these rights or have any questions about this policy or make a subject data request, we can be contacted in the following ways:

 If you are dissatisfied with how we have handled your complaint and you are based in an EU country, you can lodge a complaint with your Data Protection Authority - see list of contact details: